chriskurzeja/prepaidcard/readme.md

  - Seek some peer review of existing code/structure/models.
  - Consider the problem of scaling.
 What changes are required to support more users.
 This would involve things like caching current state properly using something like *Caffeine* that will also provide expiry.
 What changes would be required to support horizontal scaling?
 Are we using databases sensibly or should we bring in something like the *CQRS* pattern.
 What testing can we add to evaluate performance with multiple users interacting with the system and evaluate throughput (*Gatling*)?
  - A merchant portal enabling administration of transactions.
+ - Asynchronous handling of transactions.
+Use *CompletableFutures* or similar.
+Need to investigate SpringBoot support.

  # User Balance Visualisation
  If I were to implement a visualisation page I may implement the following: